tkleiner/grd2stream/README.rst

 grd2stream
 ==========

-**grd2stream** is a command-line utility that performs 4th-order Runge–Kutta streamline integration from gridded 2D velocity fields.
-The program outputs streamline coordinates that can directly be used with the Generic Mapping Tools (`GMT <https://www.generic-mapping-tools.org/>`_) or QGIS for scientific visualization and mapping.
+**grd2stream** is a command-line utility for computing streamlines from gridded 2D velocity fields using a fourth-order Runge–Kutta integration scheme.
+The program outputs streamline coordinates in OGR_GMT format, which can directly be used with the Generic Mapping Tools (`GMT <https://www.generic-mapping-tools.org/>`_) or `QGIS <https://qgis.org/>`_ for scientific visualization and mapping.
+The OGR_GMT format is a variant of GMT's ASCII format that supports additional geometry types and attributes via the GDAL/OGR library.

 Usage
 -----